 The Company enters into interest rate derivative contracts on assets and liabilities that are designated as qualifying cash flow hedges.
 The Company hedges the exposure to variability in expected future cash flows attributable to changes in contractual specified interest rates.
 To qualify for hedge accounting, a formal assessment is prepared to determine whether the hedging relationship, both at inception and on an ongoing basis, is expected to be highly effective in offsetting cash flows attributable to the hedged risk.
 At inception, a statistical regression analysis is prepared to determine hedge effectiveness.
 At each reporting period thereafter, a statistical regression or qualitative analysis is performed.
 If it is determined that hedge effectiveness has not been or will not continue to be highly effective, then hedge accounting ceases and any gain or loss in accumulated other comprehensive income ("AOCI") is recognized in earnings immediately.
 The cash flow hedges are recorded at fair value in other assets and liabilities on the consolidated balance sheets with changes in fair value recorded in AOCI, net of tax, see - Consolidated Statements of Comprehensive Income (Loss).
 Amounts recorded to AOCI are reclassified into earnings in the same period in which the hedged asset or liability affects earnings and are presented in the same income statement line item as the earnings effect of the hedged asset or liability, as future interest payments are made on the underlying assets.
-At December 31, 2023, the Company estimates that in the next 12 months an additional \$368 thousand will be reclassified as a decrease in interest income and \$245 thousand will be reclassified as an increase in interest expense.
+At December 31, 2024, the Company estimates that in the next 12 months an additional \$8 thousand will be reclassified as a decrease in interest income and \$280 thousand will be reclassified as an increase in interest expense.

-At December 31, 2023 and 2022, respectively, cash flow hedges are as follows (in thousands):
+At December 31, 2024 and 2023, respectively, cash flow hedges are as follows (in thousands):

-Decemb er 31, 2023 Decembe er 31, 2022 Balance Sheet Location Notional Amount Estimated Fair Value Notional Amount Estimated Fair Value Cash flow hedges: Assets Other liabilities \$ 100,000 \$ (556) \$ 100,000 \$ (1,304) Liabilities Other liabilities \$ 150,000 \$ (881) \$ - \$ - Liabilities Other assets 25,000 7 - =
+Decemb oer 31, 202 24 Decem nber 31, 202 23 Balance Sheet Location Estimated Fair Value Balance Sheet Location Notional Amount Estimated Fair Value Cash flow hedges: Assets Other liabilities \$ 100,000 \$ (559) Other liabilities \$ 100,000 \$ (556) Liabilities Other liabilities 150,000 (280) Other liabilities 150,000 (881) Liabilities Other assets - - Other assets 25,000 7